devjoda/launchandfixcod/README.md

 ### Language support

-**English (US) is the only supported language.**
+English (US) is the **only supported language**.

-It's recommended to set your language to English (US) in the Battle.net client under the general tab.
+It's recommended to set your language to English (US) in the Battle.net client under the general tab, unless you add support to your local language.

-If the Battle.net language is set to German for instance, the Battle.net login process name will appear as "In Battle.net einloggen" in Windows.
+If the Battle.net language is set to German, the Battle.net login process name will appear as "In Battle.net einloggen" in Windows.
 The script however is looking for a process named "Battle.net Login.

 Adding support to your local language is easy:
 1) Right click the .bat and select edit in NotePad